Drovosek01/ReplaceHexPatcher/docs/docs_EN.md

 Templates for searching + replacing bytes in hex format.
 Patterns for searching and patterns for replacing bytes are written in 1 line and separated by one of the characters `/` or `\` or `|`.

 It is only important that the patterns contain hex characters (that is, they consist of the digits `0-9` and the letters `a-f` inclusive and case-insensitive).
+And wildcard characters `??` (the number of question marks must be a multiple of 2).
 The patterns themselves do not have a strict format.
 There can be any number of spaces and `\x` characters between the values in the pattern - all of them will be deleted (their presence will not cause errors).
-That is, all these formats are valid - `AAVVSS/112233`, `AA BB CC/1 122 3 3 `, `\xAA\xBB \xCC/1122\x33`
+That is, all these formats are valid - `AABBCC/112233`, `AA BB CC/1 122 3 3 `, `\xAA\xBB \xCC/1122\x33`,`??1FBA0E??????CD21B8014CCD21????/????????????????74C3????????????`

+Wildcards `??` can be used in hex patterns and search and replace, but patterns cannot consist only of these characters (this is meaningless).

+The wildcard `??` in the search pattern means that any byte can be in its place.
+For example, the pattern `00AABBCC??/1122334455` means that the sequences `00AABBCC00`, `00AABBCC11` and all up to `00AABBCCFF` will be considered valid and will be replaced with bytes from the replacement pattern.
+If it is possible to perform a patch without using wildcard characters `??`, then it is better not to use them, because they increase the number of search options, which reduces performance and, accordingly, increases the search time.
+It probably makes sense to use wildcards at the beginning of the search pattern only if byte substitution needs to be performed at the very beginning of the file with a certain indentation.

+The wildcard `??` in the replacement pattern means that the original byte from the file will be used in its place.
+For example, with the patterns `00AABBCCDDFF/00AAC3CCDDFF` and `00AABBCCDDFF/????C3??????` are identical in this case.

 All sets of patterns are passed after specifying the script launch argument `-patterns'.
 They can be passed as a comma-separated array of strings `"AABB/1122", "CCDD/4455"`, or as 1 large string `"AABB/1122,CCDD/4455"`.
 This variation is made primarily because if you run a script from another Powershell script via the `Start-Process`, then the comma-separated strings are not recognized as an array.